gamingwithevets/gwecs2/README.md

 # Programs
 As of now, the programs available are:

 GUESS THE SECRET WORD - Find the secret word hidden in the code.
 Can you do it?
+DIVISOR & MULTIPLE CALCULATOR - Having trouble with divisor and multiple math problems?
+Then this is for you!